 Benefit from a significantly higher presence, increased awareness of your products, unbeatable top conditions at important branch service providers as well as useful, up-to-date and comprehensive information on wine and the wine sector.

-In the north on the border with . and lies the province of Vojvodina (Voivodina), which is divided into the four wine-growing areas Banat, Pescara, Srem and Subotica.
-In 2012, the vineyard covered 44,000 hectares, of which 2.175 million hl of wine were produced (see also under ).
-There are many more Vines, but the international varieties are constantly increasing.
-Of the 2010 (Kym Anderson ):
+In the north on the border with Croatia.
+Romania and Hungary lies the province of Vojvodina (Voivodina), which is divided into the four wine-growing areas Banat, Pescara, Srem and Subotica.
+In 2012, the vineyard covered 44,000 hectares, of which 2.175 million hl of wine were produced (see also under Wine production volumes ).
+There are many more autochthonous Vines, but the international varieties are constantly increasing.
+The Blend 2010 (Kym Anderson ):